serny2020/InteractiveWeb/s6/s6notes.md

 # Album Display App
 ## Components
-1. App: main driver component integrate the AlbumCreate and AlbumList component which keep track of the app state and AlbumList
+1. App: main driver component integrate all the other components and  keep track of the app state and AlbumList
 2. AlbumCreate: at the bottom of the website to allow the user add a new album to the list